1xn/wp-avatar-filter/README.md

 ## Installation

-## Download the wp-avatar-filter plugin.
+## Download
-- edit the example.com URL inside the php code with your URL
+- Just download the .zip file, edit the example.com URL inside the php file with your URL
-- Upload the zip file directly from the WordPress admin interface.
+- Zipt it again.
+Upload the zip file directly to the WordPress admin interface.
-- Activate the wp-avatar-filter plugin
+- Activate the wp-avatar-filter plugin if not activated on the install.
 - Make sure in Wordpress Settings - Media you have checked OFF the option to organize uploads by date.

 ## Usage

-Once the plugin is installed and activated, the get_avatar_data filter hook will be applied to WordPress, and the user avatars will be replaced with the corresponding username.jpg file from the media gallery.
+Once the plugin is installed and activated, you can upload an image with the filename yourusername.jpg and the get_avatar_data filter hook will be applied to WordPress automatically, all the user avatars will be replaced with the corresponding username.jpg file from the media gallery.

 ## Notes